Reasoning about identifier spaces: How to make Chord correct: Proof of Chord correctness

 As the network is finite, eventually there will be no merges in the {\it bestSucc} graph, which means that every node is a ring member.
 Because the ring is always ordered, the errors of all successors will be 0.
 The errors of all predecessors will also be 0, because whenever a successor pointer reaches its final value by stabilization, it notifies its successor.
 That node will update its predecessor pointer, and will never again change it, because no other candidate value can be superior.
 This is the completion of the second phase.

-In the third and final phase, after all first successors are correct, the tails of all successor lists become correct (if they are not already).
-Let the error of a successor list of length $r$ be defined as the length of its suffix beginning at the first entry that is not globally correct.
-At the beginning of this phase the maximum error of every successor list is $r - 1$, as the first entry is guaranteed correct.
+In the third and final phase, after all successors are correct, the tails of all successor lists become correct (if they are not already).
+Let the error of a successor list tail of length $r - 1$ be defined as the length of its suffix that does not match its member's successor's successor list.

 Let {\it n2} be the successor of {\it n1}, and let the error of {\it n2}'s successor list be $e$.
 When {\it n1} stabilizes, the error of its successor list becomes {\it max}$(e - 1,0)$, as it is adopting {\it n2}'s successor list, after first prepending a correct entry ({\it n2}) and dropping an entry at the end.
 Thus improvements to successor lists propagate backward in identifier order.
 In the worst case, after a backward chain of $r - 1$ stabilizations, the successor list of the last node of the chain will be globally correct.
 The correct list will continue propagating backward, leaving correctness in its wake. $\Box$